Women’s liberation: Doctor relieves disconcerting disorders

 When a woman has the sort of problem that’s usually not discussed, she can find deep knowledge and a sympathetic ear in Elizabeth Casiano, M.D.

-A fellowship-trained urogynecologist with UT Medicine San Antonio, Dr. Casiano has extensive training and experience treating conditions that affect female pelvic organs and the muscles and connective tissues supporting them.
+A fellowship-trained urogynecologist with UT Health Physicians, Dr. Casiano has extensive training and experience treating conditions that affect female pelvic organs and the muscles and connective tissues supporting them.
 These conditions include urinary incontinence and pelvic organ prolapse, when one or more pelvic organs slip downward from their normal position.

 A woman might be embarrassed to tell anyone – even her physician – that she’s having such a problem.
 Still more common, Dr. Casiano said, is seeing women who have waited years to be evaluated because they thought their difficulties were a normal part of aging.

-“They think it’s something they have to live with as they get older,” said Dr. Casiano, a clinical assistant professor of obstetrics and gynecology in the School of Medicine of the UT Health Science Center.
+“They think it’s something they have to live with as they get older,” said Dr. Casiano, a clinical assistant professor of obstetrics and gynecology in the Long School of Medicine at UT Health San Antonio.
 “A lot of older patients have stopped doing things because this is interfering.
 They really want to get back to their activities, the things they used to enjoy.”

 Women should not feel alone in having these problems.
 Up to 40 percent of women will have enough symptoms of urinary incontinence or pelvic organ prolapse to merit medical evaluation and treatment, which usually brings significant relief.